JBGinger/ChallengeTwenty.Jeffs-React-Portfolio/README.md

 Please use the following console command to install project dependancies: npm install

 ## Usage
-Please use this project to view my web development skills.
+Please use this project to take a look at my portfolio!

 ## Contributing
 Please reach out to me through email if you'd like to contribute to this project.